Bring whatever you’re writing and get daily feedback on your pages.

 Please make your own flight reservations to Porto [OPO].

-More on what to bring and what to expect will be provided upon receipt of balance due.
+More on what to bring and what to expect will be provided upon receipt of deposit.

 Portuguese participants may pay in Euros or dollars on first day but please RSVP to hold space.

-Marianne Rogoff is the author of the memoir Silvie’s Life (Zenobia Press, 1995), which was translated by Gradiva, Lisbon, in 2006, Love Is Blind in One Eye: 7 Stories (Shebooks, 2016),and many travel stories, essays, and book reviews.
-She also teaches Writing & Literature to creative writers and visual artists at California College of the Arts, and has been leading Studio-Workshop Trips to exotic locales since 2004.
+DR. MARIANNE ROGOFF is the author of the memoir Silvie’s Life (Zenobia Press, 1995), which was translated by Gradiva, Lisbon, in 2006, the Pushcart Prize nominated collection Love Is Blind in One Eye: 7 Stories (Shebooks, 2016),and many travel stories, essays, and book reviews.
+She teaches in the MFA in Creative Writing program at Dominican University of California, the Department of Writing & Literature at California College of the Arts, and has been leading Studio-Workshop Trips for Writers since 2004.

 Animate and enliven your writingthrough daily writing practice, craft conversations, and critique workshops.
 Start, revise, and aim to finish one new story – fiction or nonfiction – plus take away drafts, ideas, and desire to create more.